DanweDE/js-OpaqueElementFinder/README.md

 * Transparent elements containing text.
 The text might not be transparent but the whole element is considered transparent anyhow.
 * More css3 transformation types.
 * ...

+## Development
+Gulp is used for building and other tasks.
+Some tasks are:
+* `gulp build` - for building the `dist/` folder for publishing the library in UMD style.
+* `gulp test` - runs browser tests once with [testem](https://github.com/airportyh/testem).
+* `gulp watch` - continuously runs browser tests with testem.

 ## TODOs
 * Improve on opacity detection cases (cases above).